bini1995/invoice-uploader-ai/README.md

 Specify a `department` when uploading documents and the backend will apply custom approval rules:

  - **Finance** – requires two separate approvals.
-- **Legal** – auto-approves and is meant for comments only.
  - **Ops** – documents under $100 auto-approve, others need one manager step.

-### Purchase Order Matching

-Upload purchase orders separately and the backend will automatically match new documents by vendor and amount.
-Invoices without a matching PO are flagged for manual review and trigger Slack/Teams alerts.
-Approved documents must follow the defined multi-level workflow based on the `approval_chain`.

 ### Categorization Rules

 Define your own invoice categorization logic.
 Add rules via `POST /api/analytics/rules` with fields like `vendor`, `descriptionContains`, `amountGreaterThan`, and a resulting `category` or `flagReason`.
 All rules are returned from `GET /api/analytics/rules`.

 Once rules are created you can automatically tag an invoice with `POST /api/claims/:id/auto-categorize`.
-The AI model suggests categories such as "Marketing", "Legal", or "Recurring" when no rule matches.
+The AI model suggests categories when no rule matches.

 ### New Endpoints

-- `POST /api/claims/budgets` – create/update a monthly or quarterly budget by vendor or tag
-- `GET /api/claims/budgets/warnings` – check if spending has exceeded 90% of a budget
-- `GET /api/claims/budgets/forecast` – predict next month's spend by department
 - `GET /api/claims/anomalies` – list vendors with unusual spending spikes
 - `GET /api/workflows` – list saved workflows
 - `POST /api/workflows` – create or update a workflow